ivanbruel/todoapp/README.md

 @end
 ```

+This is the way you can add **private properties** to your classes in Objective-c.
+As you can see, this is an interface that is declared in your implementation file with a similar syntax, making it your private interface.

 Next, since the **TodoViewController** is a **UITableViewController** and the data comes from the network, we want to add a **UIRefreshControl** to have a pull to refresh functionality.
 We also want to initialize the property declared above to avoid **nil** pointers.
 Let's add the folllowing code to the **viewDidLoad:** method.